AI Chatbot vs Robo-Advisor: What’s the Difference?

 Once you know how hands-on you want to be, a few practical filters settle the rest:

 - Do you want to decide, or have it decided for you?
-If you want to keep the decisions, a chatbot fits.
-If you want them made automatically, a robo-advisor fits.
+If you want to keep the decisions, a chatbot like Walnut fits.
+If you want them made automatically, Wealthfront or Betterment fits.

 - Where should the money live?
-A connected chatbot leaves it at your existing broker, read-only by default.
-A robo-advisor custodies and manages it on its own platform.
+Walnut leaves it at your existing broker, read-only by default.
+Wealthfront or Betterment custodies and manages it on its own platform.

 - What is the cost model?
-Robo-advisors usually charge a percentage of assets managed plus fund costs; chatbots more often have a free tier or a flat subscription.
+Robo-advisors like Wealthfront and Betterment usually charge a percentage of assets managed (commonly around 0.25%) plus fund costs; chatbots like Walnut more often have a free tier or a flat subscription.
 Compare total cost for what you actually need.

 - How does any account access work?
 If a chatbot connects to your money, prefer regulated aggregation, read-only-by-default access, and explicit approval for any action.
-Walnut uses SnapTrade and approves every trade with you.
+Walnut keeps access read-only by default and approves every trade with you.

 - Does it stay descriptive?
-Robo-advisors give regulated, automated advice within a model; most chatbots explain and frame without acting as your adviser.
+Robo-advisors give regulated, automated advice within a model; most chatbots, Walnut included, explain and frame without acting as your adviser.
 Be wary of anything promising guaranteed market-beating returns.

 The bottom line

 An AI chatbot and a robo-advisor are not competing versions of the same thing; they answer different needs.
-A robo-advisor is automated and hands-off: it builds and runs a model portfolio for you for a fee and holds the money.
-A chatbot is conversational: it explains, researches, and frames trade-offs while you stay in control of your own broker.
-Walnut is the connected-chatbot example: it sits on top of the broker you already own, reads it read-only by default, lets you ask through Claude or ChatGPT, frames holdings against the S&P 500, and approves every trade with you, but it does not manage your money and a robo-advisor suits hands-off investors better.
+A robo-advisor like Wealthfront or Betterment is automated and hands-off: it builds and runs a model portfolio for you for a fee of commonly around 0.25% and holds the money.
+A connected chatbot like Walnut is conversational: it sits on top of the broker you already own, reads it read-only by default, lets you ask through Claude or ChatGPT, frames holdings against the S&P 500, and approves every trade with you, but it does not manage your money.
+Neither is better for everyone, and a robo-advisor suits hands-off investors better.
 Pick by how involved you want to be.
 Walnut is not an investment adviser.

 For more on the connected-chatbot side of this, see the best AI investing chatbots roundup.